gokulnair2001/Dock-Version-Info/README.md

 <img src="https://user-images.githubusercontent.com/56252259/118237526-00c62d00-b4b5-11eb-9461-2a004db99b73.png" width="300" height="550" align="center" />

 ## 4. Adding Dock items
-* So once the user clicks on any dock , they will get into Dock item section.
+* So once the user clicks on any dock, they will get into Dock item section.
 Here the user can add items for his dock.
+* Getting into open Dock is very easy but its not the same in Private dock, here you need to pass the Biometric Authentication inorder to get into it.
-For adding any item user need to click on the top right button, which will provide a form to add dock items.
+* For adding any item user need to click on the top right plus(+) button, which will provide a form to add dock items.

 <img src="https://user-images.githubusercontent.com/56252259/118256544-3bd35b00-b4cb-11eb-82a3-9ff94dd8441a.png" width="300" height="550" align="center" />

-* Once the user clicks it they will get into a Item form where they need to add certain formalities, like title, body, reminder time and etc.
+* Once the user clicks it they will get into a Item-form where they need to fill certain fields, like title, body, reminder time and etc.
 * In order to make users work easy I have provided various Dock tools which will help them to add item body very easily and that to hassle free.
 * The tools are:
 1. OCR Support for image